PencilCode/reference/src/render/turtle/camel.html.md

 | text-decoration         | textDecoration                |
 | -webkit-user-select     | WebkitUserSelect              |

-When CSS property names are used, for example, within the jQuery
+When CSS property names are used in script, (like in the jQuery
 <b>css</b> function or the turtle <a href="label.html">label</a>
-function, they are used in the camelCaps form.
+function), they are used in the camelCaps form.

 <pre class="jumbo">
 label 'Styling!',